 We depend heavily on generating customer traffic to our stores and websites.
 This includes locating many of our stores in prominent locations within successful shopping malls.
 Sales at these stores are derived, in part, from the volume of traffic in those malls.
-Our stores benefit from the ability of a mall's "anchor" tenants, generally large department stores and other area attractions, to generate consumer traffic in the vicinity of our stores and the continuing popularity of malls as shopping destinations.
-In addition, some malls that were in prominent locations when we opened our stores may cease to be viewed as prominent.
+Our stores benefit from the ability of a mall's "anchor" tenants, generally large department stores and other area attractions, to generate consumer traffic in the vicinity of our stores may cease to be viewed as prominent.
 If this trend continues or if the popularity of mall shopping continues to decline generally among our customers, our sales may decline, which would impact our results of operations.
 Additionally, we may experience other risks associated with operating leases, such as lease termination or impairment of operating lease right-of-use assets.
 These risks may include circumstances that are not within our control, such as changes in fair market rent.
 Furthermore, we depend on generating increased traffic to our ecommerce business and converting that traffic into sales.
 This requires us to achieve expected results from our marketing and social media campaigns, accuracy of data analytics, reliability of our website, network, and transaction processing and a high-quality online customer experience.
 Our sales volume and customer traffic in our stores and on our websites generally could be adversely affected by, among other things, economic downturns, competition from other ecommerce retailers, non-mall retailers and other malls, increases in gasoline prices, fluctuations in exchange rates in border or tourism-oriented locations and the closing or decline in popularity of other stores in the malls in which we are located.
-Also, geopolitical events, including the threat of terrorism, or widespread health emergencies, such as COVID-19 and other communicable diseases, viruses, or pandemics, could cause
+Also, geopolitical events, including the threat of terrorism, or widespread health emergencies, such as COVID-19 and other communicable diseases, viruses, or pandemics, could cause people to avoid our stores in shopping malls and alter consumer trends.